ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.4.md

 To simplify data migration, you can now create a company with underling objects such as members group and address book.
 You can also extract those objects as references.
-For more information on data migration actions, see [documentation](https://doc.ibexa.co/en/latest/content_management/data_migration/data_migration_actions/#data-migration-actions).
+For more information on data migration actions, see [documentation](https://doc.ibexa.co/en/4.4/content_management/data_migration/data_migration_actions/#data-migration-actions).

 ### API improvements

+### Item age in random model

+Now, in a Recently added model (previously Random model), you can manually [set the age of items](https://doc.ibexa.co/projects/userguide/en/4.4/personalization/recommendation_models/#recently-added) which are displayed in recommendations.

 ### Deprecations